top of page

 Apply for this project if you have...

-• An interest in human rights law
+• An interest in youth, human rights and/or criminal law

 • Strong research and writing skills